openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

 and setup the target hosts with appropriate networking for the pxe, management, public and plumgrid-fabric networks.
 The nodes must be discovered and functional prior to doing the following steps.

-Obtain a PLUMgrid ONS license and access to packages or LCM image at info@plumgrid.com
+Obtain a PLUMgrid ONS license and access to packages or LCM image by emailing Support at info@plumgrid.com.

 Installing Fuel PLUMgrid Plugin
 -------------------------------